zoltan-nz/hadoop/nwen-406-zoltan-debre.md

 $ mvn archetype:generate -DgroupId=nz.zoltan -DartifactId=wordcount -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

-Other option, using IntelliJ IDEA create new project with `org.apache.maven.archetypes:maven-archetype-quickstart`
+Alternative option, using IntelliJ IDEA create new project with `org.apache.maven.archetypes:maven-archetype-quickstart`

 Our new project will be generated inside the `wordcount` folder of this repository.